bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 to set it to four because remember our counter needs to be a zero, a one, a two, a three or a four for our five images.
 If the counter is less than 0, then it&apos;s out of range.
-Then we want to put it in range by putting it at the end of the strip.
+Then we want to put it in range by putting it at the end of the strip.</p>

-The way to think about it is to think about it from the right end of the strip, the right-hand end or a fifth image, so that if we&apos;re on the fifth image, we&apos;re going to decrement to four and then we&apos;re going to decrement it to three and then to two, and then to one and then when we
+<p>The way to think about it is to think about it from the right end of the
+strip, the right-hand end or a fifth image, so that if we&apos;re on the fifth image, we&apos;re going to decrement to four and then we&apos;re going to decrement it to three and then to two, and then to one and then when we